dami-gingko-app/alignment/README.md

 ## Introduction
 This project is a simple DNA sequence alignment web application.
 Users can submit any DNA sequence(consisting of 'A','T','G' and 'C's), and the application will parse over the protein sequences in a provided list of assemblies to find an alignment.
 Details of the alignments are displayed.
-A history of queries that have been submitted is maintained.
+A history of queries that have been submitted is maintained (This is at the application level.)

 The list of assemblies across which to conduct searches are NC_000852, NC_007346, NC_008724, NC_009899, NC_014637, NC_020104, NC_023423,
 NC_016072, NC_023719, and NC_027867.